 About the Delco Counts 2020 Action Fund

-The Delco Counts 2020 Action Fund is a partnership between The Foundation for Delaware County, Philanthropy Network Greater Philadelphia (Philanthropy Network), and the Delaware County Complete Count Committee.
+The Delco Counts 2020 Action Fund is a partnership between The Foundation for Delaware County, Philanthropy Network Greater Philadelphia (Philanthropy Network), United Way of Greater Philadelphia and Southern New Jersey, and the Delaware County Complete Count Committee.
 It was created to support Delaware County organizations in promoting a complete and accurate count of all residents in the upcoming 2020 Census.

 The fund will provide grants up to $5,000 and in certain circumstances above $5,000 to nonprofit community-based organizations with 501(c)(3) tax exempt status that agree to advance the work of the 2020 Census in neighborhoods that are identified to be at risk of being under-counted.

 All grant management for the Delco Counts 2020 Action Fund is being done through The Foundation for Delaware County.

 If your organization has submitted an application for our second competitive grantmaking cycle, you are eligible to apply for a grant through Delco Counts 2020 Action Fund.

 On Jan.
 31 applications will be open for the March 6 grant deadline.

 The Foundation for Delaware County’s review committee will review applications as they are submitted using the timeline listed below.
 Pending a positive initial review, the proposal moves into a due diligence process designed to provide the review committee with a comprehensive understanding of the project—including overall goals, specific outputs, and the measurable impact of the project.
 During the proposal and due diligence review process, the applicant may be contacted by phone or email for additional information or clarifying questions.